ruubytes/Maon.py/README.md

     python3 Maon.py

 ## Windows:
-Use the following in a command prompt from Maon's main directory:
+Use the following in a command prompt from Maon's directory:

     python Maon.py